-A no-deductible health plan covers in-network services from the first claim of the year, charging only copays or co-insurance per visit rather than requiring any upfront dollar accumulation.
-On a Gold plan with a $0 deductible, a primary care visit triggers a set copay from the first appointment of the year, with no spending threshold required before the plan pays its share.
+A no-deductible health plan pays for in-network services from your first claim of the year.
+You owe only copays or co-insurance per visit, with no upfront dollar accumulation required.
+On a Gold plan with a $0 deductible, a primary care visit triggers a set copay from the first appointment, and the plan pays its share right away.

-- Gold and Platinum ACA plans carry $0 deductibles most often in 2026.
+- Gold and Platinum ACA plans most often have $0 deductibles in 2026.
 Bronze plans almost never do.

 - Silver plans with cost-sharing reduction (CSR) subsidies can reach $0 deductibles for enrollees with incomes at or below 250% of the federal poverty level, but only through the ACA Marketplace.